Join the waitlist

 Corporate cash reserves at non-financial US companies grew to a staggering $2.1 trillion by the end of Q2/2020, providing a record amount of cash (up 30% year-on-year) on corporate balance sheets that can be put to work or face losing value.

-While bitcoin may still be too risky as a cash reserve for most treasurers, this new theme highlights the willingness of corporate treasuries to deal in digital currency as part of a wider financial industry trend that merges traditional functions in finance with crypto capital markets.
+While bitcoin may still be too much of a financial risk as a cash reserve for most treasury professionals, this new theme highlights the willingness of corporate treasuries to deal in digital currency as part of a wider financial industry trend that merges traditional treasury management services in finance with crypto capital markets.

 As a result, corporations are now also opening up to supporting digital dollar stablecoins, such as USDC, in their treasury operations for both payments and cash management.

-Recent OCC guidance, including guidelines for how commercial banks are allowed to hold crypto assets on their balance sheet as well as the cash deposit reserves that back regulated US dollar stablecoins, such as USDC,, has laid the groundwork for digital dollar stablecoins to become fully integrated into today’s corporate treasury operations.
+Recent OCC guidance, including guidelines for how commercial banks are allowed to hold crypto assets on their balance sheet as well as the cash deposit reserves that back regulated US dollar stablecoins, such as USDC, has laid the groundwork for digital dollar stablecoins to become fully integrated into today’s corporate treasury systems.

 Unlike the dollars in a traditional bank account, however, digital dollar stablecoins can be exchanged and transferred over open public blockchains at the speed of the internet, around the world, with high levels of security, irreversibility and low cost.